 Check In Online

 ALWAYS!
 In most cases, you’ll have the option to check in online.
 Do this.
 Check in lines can be an absolute pain in the butt, so why not skip the line and the hassle and just check in online?
-It makes boarding so much easier, and if you’ve ever taken a cruise, you know that boarding can be one of the most stressful parts of the entire process.
+It makes embarking and checking in so much easier, and if you’ve ever taken a cruise, you know that embarking can be one of the most stressful parts of the entire process.

 Have All Necessary Paperwork and Identification on Hand